 which in general is unbounded.
-For example, the family of Normal distributions with unit variance has $C_n^{(2)}=\sup_{x>0, |y|\leq M_n}\left |x-y\right |=\infty$.
-To fix this issue, we need the following sub-gaussian condition as an additional requirement:
+For example, the family of normal distributions with unit variance has $C_n^{(2)}=\sup_{x>0, |y|\leq M_n}\left |x-y\right |=\infty$.
+To fix this issue, we introduce the following uniform sub-gaussian condition as an alternative requirement: